-The gridded precipitation datasets used in this study are the 1° resolution Global Precipitation Climatology Project (GPCP) v2.3 (Adler et al., 2003) dataset and the Global Precipitation Climatology Centre (GPCC) dataset version 6 at 0.5° resolution (Becker et al., 2011; Schneider et al., 2011); in both cases available as monthly-means.
+The gridded precipitation datasets used in this study are the 1° resolution Global Precipitation Climatology Project (GPCP) v2.3 (Adler et al., 2003) dataset and the Global Precipitation Climatology Centre (GPCC) dataset version 6 at 0.5° resolution (Becker et al., 2011; Schneider et al., 2011) - in both cases available as monthly means.
 GPCP is a merged product of satellite and land rain-gauge observations and provides coverage over land and ocean, whereas GPCC uses a large network of surface station data going back to the early 1900s and has a higher horizontal resolution but does not provide data over oceanic regions (Becker et al., 2013; Adler et al., 2018).
-Zonal winds at the 70 hPa level from the Freie Universität Berlin (FUB) radiosonde

-90 dataset and from a long reconstruction (1930-2021 in this study) from sea-level pressure data (hereafter B07 Brönnimann et al., 2007) are also used to diagnose the QBO (see section 2.3).
+The HadSST 4.0 dataset is used for SSTs (1930-2021) (Kennedy et al., 2019).
+Zonal winds at the 70 hPa level from the Freie Universität Berlin (FUB) radiosonde dataset and from a long reconstruction (1930-2021 in this study) from sea-level pressure data (Brönnimann et al., 2007; hereafter B07) are also used to diagnose the QBO (see Sect.
+2.3).

-For the other diagnostics, including zonal wind, vertical velocity and convective precipitation, we use the European Centre for Medium-Range Weather Forecasts (ECMWF) ERA5 Reanalyses (Hersbach et al., 2020) downloaded at the 0.75°x0.75° resolution.
-In most instances, monthly-averaged ERA5 data was used, but for the computation of diagnostic quantities such as

-95 the zonal streamfunction, hourly data was downloaded and then averaged to daily-mean values.
-The GPCP and ERA5 datasets span the 1979-2021 period whereas the period 1953-2019 is used for GPCC.
+For the other diagnostics, including zonal wind, vertical velocity and convective precipitation, we use the European Centre for Medium-Range Weather Forecasts (ECMWF) ERA5 Reanalyses (Hersbach et al., 2020) downloaded at the $0.75^{\circ} \times 0.75^{\circ}$ resolution.
+Monthly mean data were used for all observational datasets.
+The GPCP and ERA5 datasets span the 1979-2021 period, whereas the period 1953-2019 is used for GPCC.